 3. The current period (Harrison dates it to the end of World War II) makes neotenic revolution difficult or impossible to achieve because it deracinates the young from the past, even though youth’s transformation of tradition is all that can bring about a viable future.
 Today, the past is blocked from consciousness by the buzz and hum of a coercive techno-culture that interrupts the youth’s inner dialogue with the dead by constantly thrusting the flashily (and merely) new into the budding mind.
 In distinction to juvenescence, Harrison labels our cultural death-by-techology “juvenilization,” which paradoxically makes us senile, or unable to recall our history.

 Harrison’s method is an old-fashioned one, hence the Auerbach comparison: he seeks to understand our world not by running empirical studies or quoting the latest authorities, but by critically interpreting the philosophical and literary tradition.
 Much of his essay’s argument proceeds from a bravura reading of the chorus’s Ode on Man in Sophocles’s Antigone.
-The poles of this ambiguous ode—which pictures the human being both as unparalleled adventurer and as shipwreck waiting to happen—provides Harrison with his own ambivalent vision of human neoteny as both creator and destroyer of culture.
+The poles of this ambiguous ode—which pictures the human being both as unparalleled adventurer and as shipwreck waiting to happen—provides Harrison with his own ambivalent vision of human neoteny as creator and destroyer of culture.

 Harrison is guided in his speculations by the 18th-century Neapolitan philosopher Giambattista Vico, whose cyclical theory of culture structures Harrison’s own theory of how wisdom and genius interact to remake the “world,” or the institutional framework that gives individual life its meaning and value.
 Harrison’s method is humanistic, and his book is a defense of the humanities.
 Writing from Stanford, perhaps the capital of contemporary American society’s techno-corruption, Harrison insists that culture requires strenuous engagement with its own past if it is to have a future.
-His tone throughout is gentle—much gentler than mine would be were I to write such a book—but his polemic against the disruptors of techno-commercialism comes through clearly.
+His tone throughout is gentle, but his polemic against the disruptors of techno-commercialism comes through clearly.